 According to boating safety expert John Gullick, at night, lights on a stationary boat can often be mistaken for faraway shore lights and give the approaching boater the false impression of open water ahead.
 If Ruh is correct that the lights were switched on, perhaps Linda mistook them for shore lights; if the lights were off, it’s possible the O’Learys didn’t see the boat at all.

 At some point after the O’Learys arrived home—the exact timeline has not yet been made public—their son, Trevor, called 911.
 Soon after that, still in the early hours of Sunday morning, Constable Michelle Ingham of the West Parry Sound OPP arrived at the O’Leary cottage.
 Ingham smelled alcohol on Linda’s breath.
 On its surface, the case might have appeared open and shut: a man was dead, a woman was in critical condition and the driver of the other boat had alcohol on her breath.
-But in Ontario, an officer must have evidence of a blood-alcohol concentration over 80 milligrams of alcohol per 100 millilitres of blood to test further and pursue a DUI.
+But in Ontario, an officer must have evidence of a blood-alcohol concentration over 80 milligrams of alcohol per 100 millilitres of blood to test further and pursue an impaired driving charge.
 Using the same device police use for roadside stops, Linda blew an “alert,” indicating a blood alcohol concentration of between 50 and 80, high enough to trigger an immediate three-day driving suspension—applicable for both road vehicles and boats—but not enough to warrant a drunk-driving charge.
 (Officers can in some cases pursue that charge when an alert is combined with signs of impairment—slurred speech, red eyes, stumbling and the like.)
 When Ingham asked Linda what she’d had to drink, Linda explained she’d been served “a vodka drink” following the crash, after arriving at the dock.
 When asked who’d served it, Linda said she couldn’t remember.
 That explanation, while perhaps curious for an event that had transpired so recently, is also plausible: she was no doubt rattled—who wouldn’t be?—and perhaps wanted a drink to calm her nerves.
 With her mind elsewhere, it’s possible she didn’t notice who handed her the drink.

 At the same time, the explanation raises questions.
 Calvin Barry is a prominent Toronto defence lawyer with decades spent representing people charged with drunk-driving offences.
 Clients regularly call him when they’ve been behind the wheel in a car accident, often where alcohol is involved, to strategize before the police arrive.
 Drinking alcohol immediately after an accident, he says, makes it extremely difficult for a toxicologist to determine the crucial question of what booze was consumed when.
 The loophole, which Barry stresses he does not exploit, is often referred to as the “intervening drink defence.”
 It was a common legal strategy until 2018, when Parliament passed Bill C-46, a controversial measure that makes it an offence to have a blood alcohol concentration of over 80 within two hours of driving.
 Of course, Linda wasn’t in contravention of that rule because she didn’t blow over 80.
 “You’ve got to wonder,” says Barry, “why would somebody pound back a drink after being involved in a horrific boat crash?”